Support Home > Scan > Troubleshoot Jetpack Scan

 Troubleshoot Jetpack Scan

-Having trouble with Jetpack Scan?
+Did Jetpack Scan stop working?
+Did you get an email that said Jetpack is having trouble scanning your site?
 Follow these troubleshooting steps to fix issues with Jetpack Scan.

 A working Jetpack connection is required to get Jetpack Scan working properly.